 Procedural motions must have a proposer and a seconder, who must both be full members.
 Procedural motions must not be proposed while another member is speaking, or during a vote.

 All procedural motions, except (b) shall be managed at the discretion of the Chair of Student Council.
-In the case of (b) this shall be managed by the Deputy Chair of Student Council or in the absence of a Deputy Chair one of the Sabbatical Officers.
+In the case of (b) this shall be managed by one of the Sabbatical Officers.

 4.8 Voting in Student Council